HappyPathway/ai-library-framework/autodoc/dependencies.md

 Fast, Extensible Progress Meter

-AgentRunResult(output='Based on the provided excerpt:\n\n`tqdm` is a fast and extensible Python package that provides progress meters (progress bars) for visualizing the execution of tasks.
-Key features include displaying progress rate and estimated time remaining (ETA) in console, terminal, and notebook environments across various operating systems.
-It is commonly used by developers to add visual feedback to loops or long-running operations in scripts and applications.')
+AgentRunResult(output='Based on the documentation, `tqdm` is a Python package that provides a fast and extensible progress meter for console applications and Jupyter notebooks.
+Key features include displaying rate, ETA (estimated time of arrival), and its')

 **Links:** [Website](https://pypi.org/project/tqdm/) | [GitHub](https://github.com/tqdm/tqdm)